 The KI-Discus test is defined in the European Standard for microbiological safety cabinets, EN-12469:2000.

-According to EN 12469:2000 Apf of not less than 100,000 for each collectors or there should not be more than 62 brown dots on the KI discus filter membrane after development in palladium chloride.
+According to EN 12469:2000 Apf (cabinet protection factor) has to be less than 100,000 for each collector or there should not be more than 62 brown dots on the KI discus filter membrane after development in palladium chloride.

 Kojair can arrange KI discuss test on (your) location.
 Please contact your area sales manager for more information and possibilities, click here